akvelon/akvelon-software-audit/README.md

 * Navigate to http://localhost:9090/graph to inspect Prometheus graph data (e.g. current number of __Go Threads__, __audit_ux_http_requests_total__ count etc).

 * Navigate to http://localhost:16686/search to inspect Jaeger traces.

+### Known issues

+When running via docker-compose, audit-service may fail to connect to RabbitMQ due to it is not already started.
+Please restart audit service docker container by `docker restart akv-audit` and try again.